 Going through a divorce is a difficult emotional process, though it can be made easier if you can resolve your issues outside of court.
 Mediation is a type of alternative dispute resolution where two parties seek to reach an amicable agreement without court intervention.

-A Guilford divorce mediation lawyer can serve as a neutral party during negotiations with your spouse.
+A Guilford mediation lawyer can serve as a neutral party during negotiations with your spouse.
 By working with a trustworthy divorce attorney, you can make sure your rights are respected.
 If you are seeking an amicable and fair resolution of your case, reach out to a legal professional as soon as possible.

 When two spouses attempt mediation as opposed to handling their divorce exclusively through litigation, they can save money.
 There are many costs associated with a lengthy court process, including filing fees, expert fees, discovery costs, and attorney’s fees.
 If two parties can resolve at least some of their issues through mediation, it can save them money.

 Divorce can be a traumatic experience for children, especially if they are young.
 Parents who do not want to involve their kids in the contentious court process might agree to resolve their issues without litigation.
-Mediation can prevent some of the heated custody battles and give children much needed peace during a stressful time.
+Mediation can prevent some of the heated custody battles and give children much-needed peace during a stressful time.

 Additionally, mediation gives parents more control over the outcome of the divorce in terms of custody, visitation, and child support arrangements.
-Divorcing spouses should speak to an attorney to learn how mediation can be useful in their specific situation.
+Divorcing spouses in Guilford should speak to an attorney to learn how mediation can be useful in their specific situation.

 With mediation, parties can address all issues concerning their divorce, including: